 Hi!
-This is a place for me to record interesting things I find while working in Antarctica.
+This blog is a place for me to record interesting things about Antarctica.

-This year (2022-2023) I am deploying to Antarctica to work on IT projects.
-This is my first year on the ice.
+During 2022-2023, I deployed to Antarctica as part of the United States Antarctic Program (USAP) to work on IT projects.
+This was my first year on the ice.

 VERY IMPORTANT!